Flatman (character): Civil War/The Initiative

-All of the Great Lakes Champions registered with the United States government as required by the Superhuman Registration Act, as revealed when Deadpool mistakenly attempted to apprehend them for violating the Act, only to be defeated and informed that they had already registered.
+All of the Great Lakes Champions register with the United States government as required by the Superhuman Registration Act.
+Deadpool mistakenly attempts to apprehend them for violating the Act, only to be informed that they had already registered.

 Flatman has been identified as one of the 142 registered superheroes who are part of the Initiative.

-Flatman and his teammates became the Initiative group in charge of Wisconsin, calling themselves the Great Lakes Initiative.
-They were given a rescue mission to save Dionysus after he fell from Mount Olympus and was captured by A.I.M., who planned to use his powers to cause mental instability on all the superheroes they consider a threat.
-During the task, Flatman and Mr. Immortal were ambushed by Deadpool.
-Flatman instead recruited him as a reserve member of the team, but the mercenary eventually overstayed his welcome.
-The two came to blows over Deadpool's financial misadventures, and Flatman unveiled 'Origami Fu', but was defeated when he became a boat at Deadpool's urgings.
-The merc stapled him together and used him in the bath.
-Finally, Squirrel Girl kicked Deadpool out of the team.
+He and his Initiative group, dubbed the Great Lakes Initiative, are tasked with rescuing Dionysus.
+He has fallen from Mount Olympus and been captured by A.I.M., who plan to use his powers to cause mental instability in every superhero they consider a threat.
+During their mission, Flatman and Mr. Immortal are ambushed by Deadpool.
+Flatman instead recruits him as a reserve member of the Initiative, but Deadpool eventually overstays his welcome and is kicked out by Squirrel Girl.

 Secret Invasion

-During the Secret Invasion storyline, the team confronted a Skrull disguised as Grasshopper, with help from Gravity and Catwalk.
-During the battle, Flatman invites Gravity to join the team but he quickly rejects the offer.
-They later appeared to welcome Gravity as leader of the team, after he was transferred to Wisconsin by Norman Osborn.
+During the Secret Invasion storyline, the team confronts a Skrull disguised as Grasshopper, with help from Gravity and Catwalk.
+During the battle, Flatman invites Gravity to join the team, but he quickly rejects the offer.
+They later appeared to welcome Gravity as leader of the team after he is transferred to Wisconsin by Norman Osborn.

-Fear Itself

-During the Fear Itself storyline, the team confronts Asbestos Man, who takes advantage of the fear and chaos that is happening.
-None of the group actually wish to touch the man due to the toxicity of his suit.
-Mr. Immortal talks him into giving up in return for being remembered by the others.